timguoqk/polyforest/README.md

 ![](https://github.com/ucla-sp15-cs174a/team18-term-project/blob/master/banner.png)

-Explore the PolyForest and *don't look back*.
+Explore the PolyForest with your favorite music and *don't look back*.

 **Please open using Firefox.
 Or use <http://timguoqk.me/team18-term-project/>.**